jhighman/keymaker-app/docs/key-structure.md

 - Professional License: "P" (Professional license verification required)
 - Signature: "W" (Wet signature required)

-This format is used in the KeyAnalyzer component and represents the evolved implementation of the key structure.
+This format is used in the KeyAnalyser component and represents the evolved implementation of the key structure.

 ## Validation Rules